Image courtesy of Crossfit Inc.

 When you hear the words estrogen and testosterone, you’re likely going to associate the former with women and the latter with men.
 And with good reason.

-Differences in muscle and fat between men and women can be traced back to women’s higher estrogen levels and men's’ higher testosterone levels.
+Differences in muscle mass and fat between men and women can be traced back to women’s higher estrogen levels and men’s’ higher testosterone levels.
 Both males and females start puberty at about 80 percent lean body mass.
-By the end of puberty, females drop to 70-75 percent lean body mass due to a surge in estrogen, and males increase to 90 percent due to an increase in testosterone levels.
+By the end of puberty, females reduce their lean body mass 70-75% due to a surge in estrogen, and males increase to 90 percent due to an increase in testosterone levels.

 As a result, males gain more muscle mass, and females gain more adipose (fat) tissue or essential fat.
 The increase in essential fat in women is the body’s way of preparing for pregnancy and breastfeeding.
 We can also surmise that the increase in muscle mass in men after puberty has to do with the fact that they are supposed to be the “hunters” in the tribe, as described in the hunter-gatherer theory.